The Real Truth Behind Tallow Brands

 - INCI-compliant labeling with all ingredients declared

-Most brands aren’t doing any of this — which means they’re cutting corners and risking contamination.
+Most brands aren’t doing any of this.
+Sadly, that means they’re cutting corners and risking contamination.
 We don’t play that game.
 That’s why we don’t use honey.

 Do you use plant oils?